emmt/MiRA/USAGE.md

   less than `FTOL` between two successive iterations or when the norm of the gradient becomes smaller than `GTOL`.

+## Using MiRA from the command line via Docker

+MiRA is available as a Docker image that can be run without installation.
+It can be run from the command line:

+    docker run --rm -ti -v FOLDER:/home/yorick ferreol/mira [OPTIONS] INPUT [...]
+OUTPUT

+where `FOLDER` is the local folder containing the `INPUT` files,  `[OPTIONS]` are optional settings, `INPUT [...]` are any number of OIFITS input data files and `OUTPUT` is the name of the output FITS file to save the resulting image.
+Option `-help` can be used for a short description of all options.

 ## Using MiRA in Yorick interpreter